<> <>

 If you’re finding your water retention is severe and impacting your day-to-day, be sure to get in touch with your doctor because, in some cases, it can indicate conditions like kidney disease and heart problems [4].

 Next up is fat.
 Losing inches, especially around your middle, can be a sign of fat loss.
-You may also notice with losing fat that you generally feel better and more healthy in yourself.
+You may also notice that with losing fat, you generally feel better and more healthy in yourself.
 It’s less about what the scales are saying and more about how you’re feeling and whether you achieve inch loss.

 If you're really serious, you can get a body fat scale, which, unlike weight loss in total, looks into excess fat and lean mass to give you a better picture of your ideal body fat percentage.

 Finally, muscle loss.
 The first sign of muscle loss is rapid weight loss.
 The next is feeling overly tired and sluggish during exercise.
-Muscle loss becomes more prevalent as we age (which is called sarcopenia) so is something to be particularly cognisant of [5].
+Muscle loss becomes more prevalent as we age (which is called sarcopenia), so it is something to be particularly cognisant of [5].

 How to lose fat whilst maintaining or gaining muscle